 Gung Ho!
 The True Story of Carlson’s Makin Island Raiders (December 20, 1943)

-Released December 20, 1943: Seven weeks after Pearl Harbor the Second Marine Raider Battalion was created to attack Pacific islands that were captured by the Japanese.
+Released December 20, 1943: (running time 1 hour and 26 minutes) Seven weeks after Pearl Harbor the Second Marine Raider Battalion was created to attack Pacific islands that were captured by the Japanese.

 Directed by Ray Enright